-64.72.
-In order to consider the extent of its potential exposure to the risks of ML and FT, in accordance with Paragraph 3(4) of Schedule 3 the firm shall -
+- 72. In order to consider the extent of its potential exposure to the risks of ML and FT, in accordance with Paragraph 3(4) of Schedule 3 the firm shall - - (a) prior to the establishment of a business relationship or the carrying out of an occasional transaction, undertake a relationship risk assessment, and

-- (a) prior to the establishment of a business relationship or the carrying out of an occasional transaction, undertake a relationship risk assessment, and - (b) regularly review any relationship risk assessment carried out under (a) so as to keep it up to date and, where changes to that relationship risk assessment are required, it shall make those changes. - 65.73.
-Based on the outcome of its relationship risk assessment, the firm should decide whether or not to accept (or continue) a business relationship or whether or not to carry out an occasional transaction.

-66.74.
-When undertaking or reviewing a relationship risk assessment, in accordance with Paragraph 3(5)(a) of Schedule 3 the firm shall take into account its risk appetite and risk factors relating to:

-- (a) the type or types of customer (and the beneficial owners of the customer); - (b) the country or geographic area; and - (c) the product, service, transaction and delivery channel that are relevant to the business relationship or occasional transaction.

-67.75.
-In addition to the risk factors set out above, the firm must also give consideration to the following when undertaking or reviewing a relationship risk assessment:

-- (a) where the product or service provided by the firm is a life insurance policy, the type or types of beneficiary of that policy; - (b) the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the relationship; - (c) the type, volume, value and regularity of activity expected; and - (d) the expected duration (if a business relationship); and - (d) whether cumulatively these factors increase or decrease the potential risk. - 68.76.For the purposes of Paragraph 3(5)(a) of Schedule 3 and Commission Rule 3.75.(a) above, the firm's consideration of the type or types of the customer, beneficial owner or beneficiary should incorporate whether they are a natural person, legal person or legal arrangement, as well as their identity and background.

-69.77.
-In accordance with Paragraph 3(5)(b) of Schedule 3, when undertaking or reviewing a relationship risk assessment, the firm shall understand that the risk factors noted in Paragraph 3(5)(a) of Schedule 3 as set out above and any other risk factors, either singly or in combination, may increase or decrease the potential risk posed by the business relationship or occasional transaction.

-- 70.78.
-In light of the above, when assessing the risk of a proposed business relationship or occasional transaction undertaking a relationship risk assessment the firm must ensure that all relevant risks factors are considered, both singly and in combination, before making a determination as to the level of overall assessed risk. - 71.79.
-Consideration of the purpose and intended nature of a business relationship or occasional transaction in accordance with Commission Rule 3.75.(c) should include an assessment of the economic or other commercial rationale for the business relationship or occasional transaction.
+- (b) regularly review any relationship risk assessment carried out under (a) so as to keep it up to date and, where changes to that relationship risk assessment are required, it shall make those changes. - 73.
+Based on the outcome of its relationship risk assessment, the firm should decide whether or not to accept (or continue) a business relationship or whether or not to carry out an occasional transaction. - 74.
+When undertaking or reviewing a relationship risk assessment, in accordance with Paragraph 3(5)(a) of Schedule 3 the firm shall take into account its risk appetite and risk factors relating to: - (a) the type or types of customer (and the beneficial owners of the customer); - (b) the country or geographic area; and - (c) the product, service, transaction and delivery channel that are relevant to the business relationship or occasional transaction. - 75.
+In addition to the risk factors set out above, the firm must also give consideration to the following when undertaking or reviewing a relationship risk assessment: - (a) where the product or service provided by the firm is a life insurance policy, the type or types of beneficiary of that policy; - (b) the purpose and intended nature of the business relationship or occasional transaction, including the possibility of legal persons and legal arrangements forming part of the relationship; - (c) the type, volume, value and regularity of activity expected; and - (d) the expected duration (if a business relationship). - 76.
+For the purposes of Paragraph 3(5)(a) of Schedule 3 and Commission Rule 3.75.(a) above, the firm's consideration of the type or types of the customer, beneficial owner or beneficiary should incorporate whether they are a natural person, legal person or legal arrangement, as well as their identity and background. - 77.
+In accordance with Paragraph 3(5)(b) of Schedule 3, when undertaking or reviewing a relationship risk assessment, the firm shall understand that the risk factors noted in Paragraph 3(5)(a) of Schedule 3 as set out above and any other risk factors, either singly or in combination, may increase or decrease the potential risk posed by the business relationship or occasional transaction. - 78.
+In light of the above, when undertaking a relationship risk assessment the firm must ensure that all relevant risk factors are considered, both singly and in combination, before making a determination as to the level of overall assessed risk. - 79.
+Consideration of the purpose and intended nature of a business relationship or occasional transaction in accordance with Commission Rule 3.75.(c) should include an assessment of the economic or other commercial rationale for the business relationship or occasional transaction. - 80.

-72.80.
 The firm's procedures may provide for standardised profiles to be used for relationship risk assessments where the firm has satisfied itself, on reasonable grounds, that such an approach effectively manages the risk for each particular business relationship or occasional transaction.
 However, where the firm has a diverse customer base, or where a wide range of products and services are offered, it must develop a more structured and rigorous system to show that judgement has been exercised on an individual basis rather than on a generic or categorised basis.